Primary Navigation Mobile

-When the time comes for you to buy or sell a car, knowing what it’s worth is crucial.
-When buying, you don’t want to overpay, and when selling, you want to get a fair price so you don’t end up making a loss.
-To help you get the best price when buying or selling a car, the Parkers team has been providing accurate and up-to-date pricing for used cars for decades via the famous printed Parkers Guide sold in newsagents, a service that is now available online via our online car valuation tool.
+When buying a car you don’t want to overpay, and when selling, you want to get a fair price so you don’t end up making a loss.
+To help you get the best price when buying or selling a car, the Parkers team has been providing accurate and up-to-date pricing for used cars for decades via the famous printed Parkers Guide sold in newsagents, a service now available online via our online car valuation tool.

 Why car valuations are important